 The Group discloses contingent liabilities taking into account all available evidence at the end of the fiscal year as well as the probability and monetary effects thereof.

 The details and amounts of the provisions and contingent liabilities are provided in Note "17.
-Provisions" and Note "33.
+Provisions" and the details of the contingent liabilities are provided in Note "33.
 Contingent liabilities".

 (4) Measurement of defined benefit obligations